 Our time in Sicily will never be forgotten.
-We made some excellent friends, ate amazing food and saw some amazing sites.
+We made some excellent friends, ate amazing food, and saw some amazing sites.
 For me, seeing Stromboli erupt was one of the highlights of my life.

 The time came, however, to make our way to Greece.
-The plan was to sail up to mainland Italy, hit the toe of the boot then the toe pads and then over to the heal.
-Once we made it to the heal, it would be a simple 12 hour sail across the Ionian Sea to Corfu.
+The plan was to sail up to mainland Italy, hit the toe of the boot then the toe pads, and then over to the heal.
+Once we made it to the heal, it would be a simple 12-hour sail across the Ionian Sea to Corfu.
 Below lays out our voyage from Riposto, Italy to the West side of Corfu.

 Getting to Roccella, Italy

 When we’re sailing it’s a different state of affairs.
-I usually get a bit sea sick, so you won’t find me any other place than in the cockpit.
-And typing, reading and playing are out of the question.
+I usually get a bit seasick, so you won’t find me any other place than in the cockpit.
+And typing, reading, and playing are out of the question.
 Furthermore, if I have to take a seasickness pill, it knocks me out and you’ll most likely find me sleeping on the aft double bed cushion or in the cockpit.

 Because the sea was so placid, we saw 5 dolphins and then another 2 sets later on in the day.
-It’s so funny because a few people told my cousin that she’d never sea dolphins on our travels.
-Being in the Med on several occasions I’ve been fortunate enough to see dolphins here and there.
+It’s so funny because a few people told my cousin that she’d never see dolphins on our travels.
+Being in the Mediterranean on several occasions I’ve been fortunate enough to see dolphins here and there.
 I told my cousin, Loryn, that we’d definitely see them – little did I know that we’d see them every time we sail!

 Sailing from Sicily to Corfu – Here are the dolphins!